 - for market research and statistical analysis and to analyse the use of our services so that we can improve them;

-- for direct and digital marketing purposes (in accordance with applicable data protection laws); and
+- for direct marketing purposes (in accordance with applicable data protection laws); and

 Marketing - Opt In